 Summary of scientific research

-Books: Cosmic Coincidences, Bantam (USA) published by Heinemann (UK) under the title The Stuff of the Universe (with J. Gribbin), 1989 (+ German, Japanese, Danish, Polish and Spanish translations); revised by Penguin 1995; New perspectives in astrophysical cosmology (CUP, 1995.
-New expanded edition 2000); Before the beginning - our universe and others (published January 1997) (Simon & Schuster, UK; Perseus, USA; Fischer, Germany, and Italian and Spanish translations); Gravity's fatal attraction: black holes in the universe, Published December 1995 (Freeman, NY) pp. 246 (with M.C.
+Books: Cosmic Coincidences, Bantam (USA) published by Heinemann (UK) under the title The Stuff of the Universe (with J. Gribbin), 1989.
+New perspectives in astrophysical cosmology (CUP, 1995.
+New expanded edition 2000); Before the beginning – our universe and others (January 1997) (Simon & Schuster, UK); (Perseus, USA); several translations; Gravity's fatal attraction: black holes in the universe, Published December 1995 (Freeman, NY) (with M.C.
 Begelman).
-(Paperback updated edition March 1998, translated into 7 languages.
-New edition in preparation); Just Six Numbers (in Science Masters series: Basic Books (US) (Feb 2000, paperback April 2001) and Wiedenfeld and Nicolson (UK)) (Oct.
-1999, paperback Oct 2000) translation into approx 20 languages; Our Cosmic Habitat, Princeton University Press, US (2001) Weidenfeld & Nicolson (UK) (2002) & various foreign editions; Our final century, Random House (UK) (published in US as Our Final Hour by Basic Books) plus various foreign editions (2003); La Lucciola e il Riflettore (The Searchlight and the Firefly) Di Renzo Editore (Publication April 2004) (in Italian only); Universe, published October 2005 by Dorling Kindersley (general editor); What we still don't know, Penguin Press (UK), Pantheon Press (US) (publication 2007).
-Papers: Approximately 500 research publications, plus many general articles, reviews, etc. TV series for Channel 4 shown in 2004.
+New editions published by CUP in 2010 and 2020; Just Six Numbers (in Science Masters series: Basic Books, US) (Feb 2000, paperback April 2001) translation into approx 20 languages; Our Cosmic Habitat, Princeton University Press, US (2001) Weidenfeld & Nicolson (UK) (2002) & various foreign editions; Our final century, Random House (UK) (published in US as Our Final Hour by Basic Books) plus various foreign editions (2003); La Lucciola e il Riflettore (The Searchlight and the Firefly) Di Renzo Editore (Publication April 2004) (in Italian only); Universe, published October 2005, new editions 2012 and 2020 by Dorling Kindersley (general editor); From Here to Infinity (BBC Reith Lectures) 2010 (Profile, UK) and (WW Norton, US); On the Future: Prospects for Humanity (Princeton UP 2018, 20 translation).
+Papers: Approximately 500 research publications, plus many general articles, reviews, etc.

 University of Cambridge